-- Section 2 describes the air quality data obtained from EPA's nationwide monitoring network and the importance of the monitoring data in determining health potential health risks. - Section 3 details the emissions inventory data, how it is obtained and its role as a key input into the CMAQ air quality computer model. - Section 4 describes the CMAQ computer model and its role in providing estimates of pollutant concentrations across the U.S. based on 12-km grid cells over the contiguous U.S. - Section 5 explains the downscaler model used to statistically combine air quality monitoring data and air quality estimates from the CMAQ model to provide daily air quality estimates for the 2010 US census tract centroid locations within the contiguous U.S. - The appendix provides a description of acronyms used in this report.
+- Section 3 details the emissions inventory data, how it is obtained and its role as a key input into the CMAQ air quality computer model. - Section 4 describes the CMAQ computer model and its role in providing estimates of pollutant concentrations across the U.S. based on 12-km grid cells over the contiguous U.S. - Section 5 explains the downscaler model used to statistically combine air quality monitoring data and air quality estimates from the CMAQ model to provide daily air quality estimates for the 2010 U.S. census tract centroid locations within the contiguous U.S. - Appendix A provides a description of acronyms used in this report. - Appendix B is a spreadsheet that shows emissions totals for the modeling domain and for each emissions modeling sector (see Section 3 for more details).